F0lak/dm_open_ref/ref/proc/params2list.md

 +   params2list(Params)
 <!-- -->
 **Args:**
-+   Params+ Text string of parameter values.
++   Params: Text string of parameter values.
 <!-- -->
 **Returns:**
 +   An associative list of parameter names and values.